eitansuez/spring-petclinic-istio/README.md

 ### Exercise:

-1. Use the above [Test database connectivity](#test-database-connectivity) instructions to create a client pod and to use it to connect to the "vets" database.
+1. Use the previous [Test database connectivity](#test-database-connectivity) instructions to create a client pod and to use it to connect to the "vets" database.
 This operation should succeed.
 You should be able to see the "service_instance_db" and see the tables and query them.

 1. Apply the authorization policies:

     ```shell
-    kubectl apply -f authorization-policies.yaml
+    kubectl apply -f manifests/config/authorization-policies.yaml
     ```

 1. Attempt once more to create a client pod to connect to the "vets" database.
 This time the operation will fail.
 That's because only the vets service is now allowed to connect to the database.